yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 First of all, you need to upload the enterovirus genome data into Galaxy.

 > <hands-on-title>Get the whole genome sequences of enterovirus</hands-on-title>
-> 1. Get the genome sequence fasta files from
+> 1. Get the genome sequence FASTA files from
 >
 >    ```
 >